andrevidela/Research-report/Thesis/index.md

 ## Dropping and picking it up again

-Obviously this programming discipline does not allow us to express every program the same way as before.
+Obviously, this programming discipline does not allow us to express every program the same way as before.
 Here are two typical examples that cannot be expressed :

 ```haskell
 drop : (1 v : a) -> ()